 As a coin and medal designer,

 I thrive on the challenge of distilling a story to its essence for a very small canvas.
-I work with scientists, art directors, editors, educators, designers, mint staff, program stakeholders, and many other individuals to deliver high quality custom art for a variety of uses.

 My experience as a scientific illustrator, artist, and designer includes projects small and large.
 A sampling: